First Nation Projects

 In 2017 we assisted a Saskatchewan First Nation obtain Government of Canada funding in excess of $300,000 to study the feasibility of creating a wind farm.

-In 2022 we assisted the M'Chigeeng First Nation in creating a relationship with a major industrial company focussed on replacing off-grid diesel generators with solar, wind and battery components that can reduce the industrial company's reliance on diesel generation and can drastically reduce their annual carbon emissions.
+Between 2021 and 2024 we assisted the M'Chigeeng First Nation in assessing feasibility for a large quarry on Manitoulin Island to replace its off-grid diesel generators with solar, wind and battery components that can reduce the industrial company's reliance on diesel generation and can drastically reduce their annual carbon emissions.
+This project has moved into an R&D phase as of 2025 and is anticipated to result in novel technology that can allow large, pulsating industrial loads to connect to weak rural grids without damaging neighbouring customers.

 Services Offered to First Nations